GrinnellAppDev/Android-Training-Fall-2018/week2.md

 ## Exercise (Due next week: Start early)
 - Build a story app - (To be discussed in class).
 Make sure to create a github repo for your app (I check these)
 - Practise using Android debugger.
 Do task 1 - 3 (task 3 is on step 5).
 Everything after task 3 is optional.
-[Debugger practise](https://codelabs.developers.google.com/codelabs/android-training-using-debugger/#4)
+[Debugger practise here](https://codelabs.developers.google.com/codelabs/android-training-using-debugger/#4)

 ## Readings (Due next week)
 - [Intents](https://developer.android.com/guide/components/intents-filters)